"To work with living mechanisms in a living body, we need living palpatory skills." Rollin Becker, D.O.

-Jim has had the pleasure of teaching the animal CST class in Canada, England, Holland, Iceland, Ireland, and the United States of America.
+Jim taught the animal CST class in Canada, England, Holland, Iceland, Ireland, and the United States.
 He also did animal-centered CST presentations in Australia, Hong Kong and New Zealand.

-This class is an introduction to craniosacral work in general.
+dog The Craniosacral therapy class for Animals is an introduction to the craniosacral work in general.
 It is a 4-day class consisting of lectures, demonstrations, and practice sessions throughout each day.
+For those interested in equine craniosacral therapy, as well as feline and canine craniosacral therapy, you will find everything you need to know.
 This class is open to the veterinary physician, the caring pet owner, and anyone who would like to have some effective hands-on tools to help their animals.
 Techniques to be covered will be beneficial for both people and animals.

 Animals bring an unconditional love that helps to soothe people of the day-in, day-out stresses of life.
 Our animals become our family and just as we become stressed, so do our pets.
 In the equestrian field, we like to encourage both the rider and the horse to receive work.
 Considering how intimate the connection between horse and rider is and how one being affects the other, craniosacral therapy for both will enhance performance, health, and vitality.

 The class is based on years of experience in working with both people and animals.
-We have found that working with horses has been the easiest and most enjoyable for the participants to learn their CST techniques due to the horses familiarity and comfort level with people, high saturation point for receiving the work, and patience with participants learning the work.
+Jim was doing presentations on animals in the CST-1 and CST-2 classes even prior to the first CST for Animals class in 1995.
+We have found that equine craniosacral therapy has been the easiest and most enjoyable for the participants to learn their CST techniques due to the horse's familiarity and comfort level with people, high saturation point for receiving the work, and patience with participants learning the work.
 It is formatted very differently from other classes pertaining to animals that participants may have taken in the past.
 Emphasis will be placed on the participants being open to receiving and giving the craniosacral work with fellow classmates and discussing feelings and encouraging personal insights.
-This class has a set structure for all four days and yet, the approach to applying the work follows more of an improvisational tone.
-Participants desiring a more linear format are encouraged to take the CST-1 class prior to this class.
+This class has a set structure for all four days and yet, the approach to applying the work follows more of an improvisational tone with an understanding of the basic concepts of CST.

 There is a three fold learning objective for this class:

 2) For the participant in the class to learn craniosacral techniques that they can use to help both people and animals.
-By working with fellow classmates, they get feedback on their palpation and blending skills.
+By working with fellow classmates, they get direct feedback on their palpation and blending skills to keep improving their sensitivity.
+This is of utmost importance as animals are so good natured, they will often tolerate a less-than agreeable therapeutic situation.

-3) For the participant to use the craniosacral techniques with animals which requires greater sensitivity and more decision-making on the part of the therapist.
+3) For the participant to use the craniosacral techniques with animals under supervision initially, to gain greater sensitivity and in time, to make better and more effective decisions when working with the animals under their care.

-Participants are encouraged to receive a number of CST sessions before they come to class.
+bunny Participants are encouraged to receive a number of CST sessions before they come to class.
 This is to prepare the student for the work they will receive during class time.
 It has been found that the quality of the work done with animals often is reflected by the space from which the therapist is aware of within himself or herself.
 In order to enhance the efficacy of the work, the class proceeds as follows: DAYS 1 and 2 will consist of techniques and evaluative exercises with lectures and labs with fellow class participants for both morning and afternoon sessions for personal insights and technique clarification.
 DAYS 3 and 4 will consist of more techniques and evaluative exercises with fellow class participants in the morning sessions.
 The afternoon sessions will give participants the opportunity to take the techniques and insights they have learned previously and apply them to animals.
 Participants will do well to also have basic understanding of safety issues in working around animals.
 Clothing should be layered and comfortable for class time and appropriate for animal time.
-Class times are 9am to 7pm (ending times are approximate)
+Class times are 9am to 7pm (ending times are approximate).
+All students will be asked to sign an insurance liability release form provided by Acorn Seminars and the participating stables.

 Experienced craniosacral therapists have found this class to be an excellent review with a fresh approach to the material.